 The Arlo Pro 2 may be more of a refinement than a reinvention of the original, but it remains one of the best smart home security systems money can buy.
-While a wave of low cost, standalone smart cameras — like the $20 Wyzecam — have sprouted up recently, Arlo has forged ahead at the high end of the market, targeting serious home security DIY-ers and small business owners.
+While a wave of low cost, standalone smart cameras — like the $20 Wyzecam — have sprouted up, Arlo has forged ahead at the high end of the market, targeting serious home security DIY-ers and small business owners.

 The benefits of a base station

 The Arlo Pro 2 isn’t the only security system to take the base station approach.
-As evidenced by D-Link’s recently announced DCS-2802KT, this setup may indeed be growing in popularity.
+As evidenced by D-Link’s DCS-2802KT, this setup may indeed be growing in popularity.
 But if the cameras all connect over Wi-Fi, what’s the point of a base station?

 Arlo’s Basic plan includes seven days of free cloud backup; most competitors offer just 24 hours.

 The base station also adds features that would be difficult to install on the cameras themselves.
 It includes a 100-plus decibel siren (about as loud as a smoke alarm) and offers two USB ports for connecting external hard drives for local backups.
 Sure, some cameras have MicroSD cards for local recording, but a centralized hard drive, in addition to having much larger capacity, can store footage from multiple cameras in one place.
-Also, while a security camera could be stolen by a burglar (potentially taking the incriminating evidence with him), the base station and attached drive could be locked in a secure location.
+Also, while a security camera could be stolen by a burglar (potentially taking the incriminating evidence with them), the base station and attached drive could be locked in a secure location.

 Of course, Arlo also keeps your footage secure in the cloud, and if the seven-day Basic plan just doesn’t provide enough peace of mind, you can purchase a 30-day Premiere or 60-day Elite plan for $100 and $149 per year, respectively.
 We’ve often griped about smart cameras that go all-in on either cloud or local storage, and it’s nice to see a system that offers robust options for each.

 Advanced customization features